-November the 5th is nearly upon us and like the Diwali and Chinese New Year celebrations, fireworks often play a big part.
+November the 5th is upon us and like the Diwali and Chinese New Year celebrations, fireworks often play a big part.
 Fireworks although exciting are obviously explosives and burn at high temperatures, so they need careful handling and storage.
 Bonfires also need careful management and should never be used for the disposal of fly tipping materials.

 We asked Shropshire Fire and Rescue to remind us of bonfire and firework safety.
 This is their advice:-

 - Warn your neighbours beforehand – so they are aware and can make necessary preparations

 - Only burn dry material, do not burn anything which is wet or damp, this causes more smoke

 - Check there are no cables (telephone wires etc) above the bonfire